-The School supports and encourages older pupils, who are able, to take responsibility to manage their own medicines.
-Subject to obtaining prior parental consent, a pupil will be able to self-administer his or her own medicine.
+The Grange School supports and encourages older pupils, who are able, to take responsibility to manage their own medicines.
+Subject to obtaining prior parental consent, a pupil will be able to self-administer their own medicine.
 Only enough doses of medication required for that school day should be brought into school.